chhinsras/fluentpos/README.md

 3. Add you PostgreSQL connection string under `PersistenceSettings`.
 The default connection string is `"postgres": "Host=localhost;Database=fluentpos;Username=postgres;Password=root"`
 4. That's everything you need to setup the API.
 Just build and run the API project.
 5. By default, the database is migrated and latest changes are applied.
-6. Some defualt data is also seeded to this database like roles, users, brands, products etc.
+6. Some default data is also seeded to this database like roles, users, brands, products etc.

+> Not interested with PostgreSQL?
+You can easily switch to MSSQL by following this [guide]( https://github.com/fluentpos/fluentpos/blob/master/docs/api-switching-database-provider-tutorial.md).

 #### Default Credentials